Aliases for FGF8 Gene

 GeneCards Summary for FGF8 Gene

-FGF8 (Fibroblast Growth Factor 8 (Androgen-Induced)) is a Protein Coding gene.
-Diseases associated with FGF8 include hypogonadotropic hypogonadism 6 with or without anosmia and septopreoptic holoprosencephaly.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include growth factor activity and type 1 fibroblast growth factor receptor binding.
-An important paralog of this gene is FGF18.
+FGF8 (Fibroblast Growth Factor 8) is a Protein Coding gene.
+Diseases associated with FGF8 include Hypogonadotropic Hypogonadism 6 With Or Without Anosmia and Holoprosencephaly 1.
+Among its related pathways are RET signaling and Downstream signaling of activated FGFR2.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and fibroblast growth factor receptor binding.
+An important paralog of this gene is FGF17.

 Plays an important role in the regulation of embryonic development, cell proliferation, cell differentiation and cell migration.
 Required for normal brain, eye, ear and limb development during embryogenesis.
 Required for normal development of the gonadotropin-releasing hormone (GnRH) neuronal system (PubMed:16384934, PubMed:16597617, PubMed:8663044).
 Plays a role in neurite outgrowth in hippocampal cells (PubMed:21576111).